LilyLavender/now_playing_txt_wmp/README.md

-The motivation for writing this plugin was quite simple, a very simple python script[1] for updating the current music track that you are listening to in your media player.
-Originally the script was written for Linux, but since I hang around Windows machines a lot I thought of extending the original script to work with Windows Media Player (WMP).
+The motivation for writing this plugin was quite simple, a very simple python script[1] for updating the current music track that you are listening to in your media player to an IRC channel was developed by a Rajiv.
+Originally the script was written for Linux for Amarok based back-end and later on extended for a mpd based back-end, but since I hang around Windows machines a lot I thought of extending the original script to work with Windows Media Player (WMP).

-In order for the python script to read the data from WMP it needed to retrieve data on the fly from it and since I did not find a direct way to do it and the nearest solution was a paid plugin[2] for WMP.
-I decided to write a simple WMP plugin using the tools available for free within the Windows 7 Development framework.
+In order for the python script to read the data from WMP it needed to retrieve data on the fly from it and since I did not find a direct way to do it, I looked around for a plugin that could generate the current track data in some sort of XML format from WMP and the nearest solution was a paid plugin[2] for WMP.
+I decided to write a simple WMP plugin using the tools available for free within the Windows 7 Development framework that would get the job done without any restrictions imposed on me by this paid plugin.

 A special thanks to the Last.fm scrobbling application[3] hosted in github, that helped me understand and implement the WMP SDK from the Windows 7 SDK framework.

 ### How to compile